IlyaKozlov1991/Repository-for-practice-29-07-22/Markdown tutorial.md

 ## Why are branches important and useful?
 Different branches allow user or several users to follow a project and make changes in it.
 Or test some ideas without impacting the main tree of a project.
-Once idea is tested or changes are accepted branches can be merged (joined together).